As QAnon grew, Facebook and Twitter missed years of warning signs about the conspiracy’s violent nature

 “That line between incitement of violence versus legitimate political speech gets really, really fine under Trump,” Zuckerman said.

-But Reddit, having struggled with its role incubating the Pizzagate conspiracy in 2016, found numerous violations of its policies against online harassment, incitement to violence and doxing — the publication of a target’s home address or other identifying information — and closed QAnon forums in March and September 2018.
+But Reddit, having struggled with its role incubating the Pizzagate conspiracy theory in 2016, found numerous violations of its policies against online harassment, incitement to violence and “doxing” — the publication of a target’s home address or other identifying information — and closed QAnon forums in March and September 2018.

 “We try to police behaviors, not beliefs,” said Chris Slowe, Reddit’s chief technology officer, echoing the common position within Silicon Valley that enforcement actions should be in response to prohibited actions — inciting violence, harassing others — as opposed to political views.